-27. As noted, the time for payment of standard fees and any installment payments will be announced in our Report and Order terminating this proceeding or will be published in the Federal Register pursuant to authority delegated to the Managing Director.
-For licensees, permittees and holders of other authorizations in the Common Carrier, Mass Media, and Cable Services whose fees are not based on a subscriber, unit, or circuit count, we are proposing that fees be paid for any authorization issued on or before October 1, 1999.
+44. As noted, the time for payment of standard fees and any installment payments will be announced in this Report and Order terminating this proceeding or will be published in the Federal Register pursuant to authority delegated to the Managing Director.
+For licensees, permittees and holders of other authorizations in the Common Carrier, Mass Media, and Cable Services whose fees are not based on a subscriber, unit, or circuit count, fees must be paid for any authorization issued on or before October 1, 1999.
 Regulatory fees are due and payable by the holder of record of the license or permit of the service as of October 1, 1999.
 A pending change in the status of a license or permit that is not granted as of that date is not effective, and the fee is based on the classification that existed on that date.
-Where a license or authorization is transferred or assigned after October 1, 1999, the fee shall be paid by the licensee or holder of the authorization on the date that the payment is due.
+Where a license or authorization is transferred or assigned after October 1, 1999, the licensee or holder of the authorization on the date that payment is due must pay the fee.